This post may contain affiliate links. Please read our disclosure policy.

 • You can use fresh, frozen, or canned corn.

 • Go with hot salsa if you prefer this soup to be more on the spicy side.
-Adding more cayenne pepper is another option
+Adding more cayenne pepper is another option.

 • If you can’t handle too much heat/spice, seed the jalapenos before adding it in.
 You can even skip it all together if kids will be having this soup.
+Or, just don’t add the cayenne peppers.

 a spoon next to a white bowl of tortilla soup